 Edward Lovelock who appears in the Lyneham Line.

 An item in the 'Western Daily Press'

-at Gloucestershire Quarter Sessions for embezzling 8 shillings
+days at Gloucestershire Quarter Sessions for embezzling 8

-from T T Pearce at Berkeley.
-The Gloucestershire Gaol Index
+shillings from T T Pearce at Berkeley.
+The Gloucestershire Gaol

-records that he had been committed on 5 July, was aged 34, and was
+Index records that he had been committed on 5 July, was aged 34,

 Henry John Lovelock who appears in the Lyneham Line.

 At the age of 16 Henry John appeared